abdelrahmanalimohamed/DailyPulseSolution/README.md

 Feel free to submit issues, fork the repository, and make pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.

 ---

-Replace `yourusername` with your GitHub username if you plan to host it publicly.
-Let me know if you’d like further customization!
+Let me know if you'd like any further customization.